Q. Are probiotics safe?

 There is increasing scientific interest in probiotics.
 Some researchers believe probiotics may improve general health.

-Probiotics are helpful in combating C. difficile (a.k.a.
-C. diff), a common and potentially fatal infection in hospitals.
+Probiotics are helpful in combating C. difficile (also known as C. diff), a common and potentially fatal infection in hospitals.

 C. diff bacteria are omnipresent, but they don't pose a threat unless they multiply abnormally in the intestines.
 This can happen when you take antibiotics.